Our staff will respond to your query promptly and provide detailed information to your questions.

 After breakfast, transfer to the airport in Kajaani.

 Adult prices are twin share per person unless otherwise specified.
 Please contact us for quad or triple share prices.
-Dates immediately before Christmas and immediately after are still available.
+Early indicative prices for 2019.

 There are special rates for children, depending on their age and their accommodation needs.
 There are many rooms in this hotel with interconnecting rooms.

 We can help you organize your train or air tickets to Kajaani.
 Skiing options are also available for you to enjoy before or after Christmas.

 There is a pre-christmas and a post-christmas option for this tour.

 New Year's Eve is celebrated in Scandinavia with massive firework shows and gala dinners.
 In particular, the capital cities of Oslo, Reykjavik, Helsinki and Stockholm put on great shows that are scattered across the town.
 Let us know if you are interested in extending your trip to enjoy this fabulous night in the city of your choice.